Gilligan’s Island Transcript

 Are you sure?

 Headhunter tends to the fire.
 Satisfied, he grunts, picks up his spear, and stands up.
 He quickly walks out of the clearing into the jungle.
-Gilligan appears from the jungle into the clearing.
+Gilligan appears from the other edge of the jungle walks into the clearing.
 He sees everyone tied up.
 The gagged castaways try to speak to him.

 GILLIGAN